-The collaborator feature allows applicants to work together on a single request in Grant Lifecycle Manager (GLM) or Scholarship Lifecycle Manager (SLM).
+The collaborator feature allows applicants to work together on a single request in Grant Lifecycle Manager (GLM) or Scholarship Lifecycle Manager (SLM), including Universal Application.
 Collaborators can view, edit, or submit forms within a request based on their assigned permission level.
+Applicants can also use the collaborator feature to add a new user to their organization without contacting an administrator.

 If two users are editing the same form concurrently, the changes saved will be those made by the last user to click save.
 Applicants should avoid working simultaneously on the same form to prevent overwriting each other's changes.
+Collaborators invited to a Common Application in a Universal Application will not have access to relate opportunity requests unless they are also invited to individual opportunities.

 User Role: Administrators and applicants managing collaborative grant or scholarship applications.

-When to Use the Collaborator Feature:
+When to Use the Collaborator Feature

 - Multiple people from an organization need to work together on a request.